ylliez/CU/projects/proj01_movieNight/README.md

 # Project 1: A Night at the Movies

+## OUTCOMES

 ## [Assignment](https://pippinbarr.github.io/cart263/projects/project1/)
-Prompt: Create a project inspired by a film of your choice.
+Create a project inspired by a film of your choice.<br>
-Translate linear medium into non-linear and interactive one
+Translate linear medium into non-linear and interactive one.

 ## R&D
 ### Tech-based